Chow groups of tensor triangulated categories: Tensor triangular Chow groups

-As we know now that the diagonal maps in diagram (\ref{agreementdiag}) are isomorphisms and that $j$ is the identity morphism we see that $j \circ q (\ker(i)) \cong q_0(\ker(i_0)) = q_0(\im(b_0)) = \im(d_1)$ (see Theorem \ref{quillenrat}).
-We have now proved the following: \begin{thm} Let $X$ be a separated, non-singular scheme of finite type over a field and assume that the tensor-triangulated category $\Dperf(X)$ is equipped with the dimension function~$-\codim_{\mathrm{Krull}}$.
+(see Theorem \ref{quillenrat}).
+We have thus proved the following: \begin{thm} Let $X$ be a separated, non-singular scheme of finite type over a field and assume that the tensor triangulated category $\Dperf(X)$ is equipped with the dimension function~$-\codim_{\mathrm{Krull}}$.
 Then there are isomorphisms